rogerburton/curiosity/content/documentation/clis.md

 # Command-line interfaces

-Curiosity is mainly a web application, `cty-serve`, but it also comes with additional CLIs (command-line interfaces).
+Curiosity is mainly a web application, `cty serve`, but it also comes with additional CLIs (command-line interfaces).

 The documentation for these CLIs is available as [man